Matura

+By country

-In Albania
+Albania

 The official name is Matura Shtetërore (State Matura) which was introduced in 2006 by the Ministry of Education and Science replacing the school based Provimet e Pjekurisë (Maturity Examination).
 The Matura is the obligatory exam after finishing the gjimnaz (secondary school) to have one's education formally recognized and to become eligible to enroll in universities.
 Vocational schools, art schools and schools participating in pilot programs are part of the Matura with different exam structures and subjects.
 The Matura is a centralized affair, conducted by the QSHA (Center for Educational Services) which is in charge of selecting tasks, appointing national examiners, grading the sheets; other agencies ensure the safety and integrity of the exams.

 The three compulsory subjects to complete secondary education are Albanian language and literature, mathematics and a foreign language (English, except for students in dual-language schools).
 Students in high schools must also take one additional exam which they choose themselves out of a list of eight subjects.
 The Matura exams take place in four separate days usually in the June/July period.
 The first three days are for each of the compulsory subjects; the fourth day is for the additional exam.
 The basic marks range from 4 to 10 where a 5 is the lowest passing mark; applicants fill out forms indicating their preferred universities with no ranking between them.
 The State Matura replaced an admission system conducted individually by each faculty/university which was seen as abusive.

-In Austria
+Austria

 The official term for Matura in Austria is Reifeprüfung.
 The document received after the successful completion of the written and oral exams is called Maturazeugnis.